Quais materiais são melhores para protótipos e réplicas de peças?

 Below is a detailed table of 7 widely used materials, including their core advantages, typical applications, and limitations—designed to let you quickly match materials to your needs.

-Poliuretano (Pu)Alta resistência, good expandability; flexible/rigid optionsSoft rubber parts, ABS/PC-like replicasLower heat resistance than high-temp materials
+Poliuretano (PU)Alta resistência, good expandability; flexible/rigid optionsSoft rubber parts, ABS/PC-like replicasLower heat resistance than high-temp materials

-Materiais resistentes a alta temperaturaSuporta >200° c; maintains performance in heatPeças do motor, high-temp toolingCusto mais alto; complex processing
+High-Temperature Resistant MaterialsSuporta >200°C; maintains performance in heatPeças do motor, high-temp toolingCusto mais alto; complex processing

 2. How to Compare Materials for Specific Needs?
 (Contrast & Decision Guide)